 Master of Science in Community and Regional Planning

+Facilities for the study of community and regional planning are centrally located on campus in three adjacent and historically significant buildings: Battle Hall (1911), Sutton Hall (1918, renovated in 1982), and Goldsmith Hall (1933, expanded and renovated in 1988).
 The Architecture and Planning Library and the Wasserman Public Affairs Library provide excellent resources for study and research in community and regional planning.
 Because of its interdisciplinary nature, the program also makes use of a wide range of resources available through the Bureau of Business Research, the School of Social Work, the Center for Highway Research, the Population Research Center, the Center for Research in Water Resources, the Bureau of Economic Geology, and the Urban Issues Program.
-The program's computer laboratory contains extensive microcomputer equipment, graphics workstations, and several terminals interfaced with Academic Computing and Instructional Technology Services.
+The program's computer laboratory provides microcomputers and peripherals, computer simulation and graphics workstations, geographic information workstations, high-quality photographic and graphic production facilities, and several connections to Academic Computing and Instructional Technology Services.

-The program also draws on the resources of several state and city planning agencies; research efforts are conducted in conjunction with the Texas Water Development Board; the state Departments of Housing and Community Affairs, Human Services, Parks and Wildlife, and Transportation; the Capital Area Planning Council; Capital Metro; and the Office of Planning and Development of the City of Austin.
+The program has a strong tradition of learning through service to the community, the region, the state, and the nation.
+A number of community planning projects and studies are produced through the program's Collaborative Planning and Design Laboratory.
+Learning-through-service is also accomplished through the internship program administered by the Career Placement Office.
+The program draws on the resources of several state, regional, and local planning agencies; research efforts are conducted in conjunction with the Texas Water Development Board; the state Departments of Housing and Community Affairs, Human Services, Parks and Wildlife, and Transportation; the Capital Area Planning Council; the National Parks Service; and the Office of Planning and Development of the City of Austin.

 To be admitted to the doctoral program, an applicant must have a master's degree in community and regional planning or a related field, must have adequate preparation in the subject matter of the program, and must demonstrate competence in quantitative methods and planning theory.

-For more information about admission to the master's or doctoral degree program, consult the admissions committee in care of the program.
+For more information about admission to the master's or doctoral degree program or to any of the joint degree programs, consult the graduate adviser in care of the program.

 Master of Science in Community and Regional Planning

 Each student must complete forty-eight semester hours of coursework, including introductory courses on the planning process, quantitative methods, planning law, urban and regional theory, and finance of public services.
-The student then chooses an area of concentration; for most concentrations, at least four courses are required.
+The student may then choose an area of specialization; for most specializations, at least four courses are required.
 During the final year, the student synthesizes his or her educational experience either in a thesis or in an internship with a professional report.
 With the assistance of the graduate adviser, each student develops an individual program based on his or her interests; each program must include at least thirty semester hours in community and regional planning or acceptable substitutes.

 Doctor of Philosophy